top of page

 “You gave one to me, so you’re already open to it.”

-“Alright, point taken.
+“All right, point taken.
 Done.”

 “Then what?”
 Pol asked.

-My-re cringed.
+My‑re cringed.
 She couldn’t imagine consuming a drink concocted from fungus.
 “Let’s just stay with what you have at the moment.
-Now, there is just one last change…the tavern’s name.”
+Now, there is just one last change.
+The tavern’s name.”

-General Pol snorted, “That’s the part I liked best…okay, I’m desperate.
-What should it be changed to?”
+“What?
+That’s the part I liked best,” General Pol muttered.
+“Fine, what should it be changed to?”

-“I can’t think of a better name than, the Broken Sword Tavern.”
+“I can’t think of a better name than the Broken Sword tavern.”

 RECENT POSTS: